gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 The tasks are not defined if the language source set is empty or buildable by some other task.

+Add a sample to show how to add a custom language for a JVM library.
+Add a sample to show how to implement a custom component type from some custom language.

 #### Test cases

 - Can build a JVM library from a custom language.